pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 ### Challenge

 #### Step 1.
-Pulumi Blueprints
+Pulumi Architecture Templates

-In this Challenge, you will learn how to create a new Pulumi program using [our new Pulumi blueprints]({{< relref "/templates" >}}), specifically for serverless blueprints for AWS with the language of your choice.
+In this Challenge, you will learn how to create a new Pulumi program using [our new Pulumi Architecture Templates]({{< relref "/templates" >}}), specifically for serverless blueprints for AWS with the language of your choice.

 Pulumi can create a serverless app with AWS API Gateway and Lambda in many common programming languages.
 Today, we'll be working with Python.
 Create a new directory called `quickstart-challenge` and `cd` into it, then run the following: